aditya230302/Analysing_Naming_Trends/README.md

 ## **Dataset Information:**

 - Popular baby names data provided by the Social Security Administration (SSA) of the United States.
+Go to https://www.ssa.gov/oact/babynames/limits.html
 - The dataset is in zipped format.
 We have to extract the dataset in the program, visualize the number of male and female babies born in a particular year, and find out popular baby names.